Luca-Hu/Shopme_APP/README.md

 2、The Technologies Involved In This Project

 I use SpringToolSuite IDE (Eclipse-based) to build this project, and use **Spring Boot** as framework.
+Spring Data JPA and Hibernate also is good helpers for me to achieve the management of complex object-relational models.

 Details: